 Chess Club - promotes, develops, and arranges gatherings of members who wish to learn how to play chess or improve their game.

-Chinese Culture Club - seeks to educate the community about Chinese history through festivals and other events of cultural significance.
+Chinese Language and Culture Association- seeks to educate the community about Chinese history through festivals and other events of cultural significance.

 Collegiate Texas Music Educators - sponsors pre-professional development for Trinity's Music Education students and acts as a link between the Trinity Music Education Program, the San Antonio community, and prospective Trinity music students.